zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-04-missing-values-identify.md

-# Activity 2.4: Identify missing values
+# 4. Identify missing values

 Missing values or missing data are those values that are not present in the data set.